mit-rss/intro_to_rss/README.md

 #### Setup

 For this lab, you will need access to a Debian-based (e.g. Debian or Ubuntu) shell.
-​Install the course software using the [base_installation](https://github.com/mit-rss/base_installation) instructions.
+Install the course software using the [base_installation](https://github.com/mit-rss/base_installation) instructions.

 #### Lab Links